raphico/csapp/notes/ch03_machine_code.md

 ## 3.2.2 Code example

-- Each line of assembly correspond to a single CPU instruction
+- Each line of assembly corresponds to a CPU instruction.
-- What the CPU actually runs is not the assembly text, but a sequence of bytes that encodes those instructions
+- What the CPU actually executes is not assembly text, but a sequence of bytes—the machine code encoding of those instructions.
-- The CPU has no knowledge of the original C source: it just executes the byte-coded instructions defined by the ISA
+- The CPU has no knowledge of the original C source; it only follows the byte-coded instructions defined by the ISA.
-- To inspect machine-codes, we use disassemblers (e.g. `objdump`), which decode the byte sequence back into assembly-like form
+- Machine code can be inspected with disassemblers (e.g., objdump), which decode the byte sequence back into assembly-like mnemonics.
-- IA32 instructions vary in length (1-15 bytes).
-The encoding is compact for common/simple instructions and longer for rare/complex ones
+- IA-32 instructions vary in length (1–15 bytes).
+Common/simple operations use compact encodings, while rare/complex ones require more bytes.
-- Each instruction encoding is unambiguous: given a starting byte, there's exactly one way to decode it
+- Instruction encodings are unambiguous: starting from any byte, there is exactly one valid decoding.
-- Disassemblers work purely on binary encoding: it doesn't need access to source or compiler output
+- Disassemblers rely purely on binary encoding; they don’t need the original source or assembly text.
-- Instruction naming can differ slightly (e.g. `push` vs `pushl`) but still have the same meaning
+- Instruction names may differ slightly (e.g., push vs. pushl) but still represent the same operation.
-- To produce an executable, the linker combines object files, resolves references to functions and variables across them (assigns real addresses to global variables and functions), and outputs a single program
+- To produce an executable, the linker merges multiple object files (from your code and libraries), resolves references to functions and variables, assigns addresses, and outputs a single program.
-- The resulting executable is larger, because it also contains information used to start and terminate the program, and interact with the operating system
+- Executables are larger than individual object files because they also contain startup, shutdown, and OS-interaction information.

 ## 3.2.3 Notes on formatting

-Compiler-generated assembly is often hard to read: it includes many directives (lines starting with `.`) meant for the assembler and linker, not the programmer, and it lacks comments about what instructions actually do.
+Compiler-generated assembly can be hard to read.
+It often contains:

+- Directives (lines starting with `.`) for the assembler and linker, not the programmer
+- Lacks comments that explain how instructions map to the original C source

 To make it clearer, we can:

-- Ignore most directives, and focus on instructions, which directly correspond to CPU actions
+- Ignore most directives, and focus on the instructions, which correspond directly to CPU actions
-- add comments, explaining in plain language how each instruction maps to the original C code
+- Add comments that explain how instructions maps back to the original C source

-This annotated style is closer to how human assembly programmers actually write and reason about code.
+This makes the assembly code look similar to how assembly programmers write and reason about code

 # 3.3 Data formats